Stage 1 students acting as park rangers on a bushwalk in Field of Mars Reserve, learning how to care for nature and animal habitats.

 Classes

-Maximum 6 classes at Field of Mars Reserve.
+Maximum 6 classes at Field of Mars Reserve with up to 30 students per class.

 More than 6 classes will run across two sites – Field of Mars Reserve and Buffalo Creek Reserve.
 Please contact us.